EOSIO/eos/docs/03_keosd/index.md

+# Keosd

-# Introduction
+## Introduction

-`keosd` is a key manager daemon for storing private keys and signing digital messages.
+`keosd` is a key manager service daemon for storing private keys and signing digital messages.
 It provides a secure key storage medium for keys to be encrypted at rest in the associated wallet file. `keosd` also defines a secure enclave for signing transaction created by `cleos` or a third part library.

 ## Installation